-Using your room accessories and monitor background all great ways to incorporate depth into your gaming room color scheme, and does wonders for the room’s ambiance.
+Using your room accessories and monitor background are all great ways to incorporate depth into your gaming room color scheme, and do wonders for the room’s ambiance.

 This room uses a monochromatic scheme to create an eye-popping battlestation.
 Monochromatic color schemes are one of the easiest to under and implement as they just use one dominant color with varying tints and shades of that color.

 The three lights seen is this picture all illuminate different orange hues, creating that elegant ombre effect.
-Again this gamer has used his monitor background to cpomplinent his choice of color palette.
+Again this gamer has used his monitor background to compliment his choice of color palette.